Prompt Injection Bypasses Your System Prompt

 FAQ

-Q: Is there a system prompt that is fully immune to bypasses?
-A: No current model provides cryptographic enforcement of system-prompt instructions.
-Defense-in-depth — input scanning, output validation, human-in-the-loop for privileged actions, and anomaly alerting — is more reliable than any single prompt phrasing.
+Is there a system prompt phrasing that is fully immune to bypasses?
+No. No current model gives cryptographic enforcement of system-prompt instructions, and the vendors say so directly.
+Defense-in-depth — input scanning, output validation, code-level permission checks, and anomaly alerting — is far more reliable than any single phrasing.

 Tags: #ai-security #prompt-injection #Troubleshooting